https://wp.calmatters.digitaldemocracy.org/wp-content/uploads/sites/2/2024/01/Suison-City-3560-CM.jpg

 Bio

-Lori Wilson, 48, is a former member of the Suisun City Council who chairs the influential Legislative Black Caucus.
+Lori Wilson, 49, is a former member of the Suisun City Council.
 Wilson has a degree in business administration from Sacramento State University.
 Wilson worked in the Solano County auditor’s office and with national homebuilding company, KB Homes.
 She’s a cofounder of WIP Solano, an organization that seeks to inspire women to become leaders in Solano County.
 A parent of a transgender child, she’s advocated for LGBTQ youth.
 Wilson moved to Solano County with her husband after he spent five years stationed at Travis Air Force Base.
 They have two children.

 Ideology